bitterjug/elm-wpc/readme.markdown

     `scrollToEntry` tries to calculate the hight of a given item in the stack after scrolling.

+- [ ] The more button, and scroll activation both happen whether or not we are at the start of the list.

+  To detect the start of the list we need to access Wordpress headers.
+  Specifically:

+    X-WP-Total: 528
+    X-WP-TotalPages: 53

+  - To access these the http request must have a custom expect built on top of `exopectStringResponse`:

+       expectStringResponse
+           :  (Response String -> Result String a)
+               -> Expect a

+    Then, when we have constructed a function: `Response String -> Result String a` we can use it to make an expect and add it to the reponse using `withExpect` in http-builder.

+    For reference the response looks like this:

+        type alias Response String =
+            { url : String
+            , status : { code : Int, message : String }
+            , headers : Dict String String
+            , body : String
+            }

+    - body is JSON -- decode as before:

+    - headers is a dict from strings to strings; get the total number out with dictionary lookup.
+This gives `Maybe String`, for the `Nothing` case, either use a default (say zero, as we don't expect Wordpress to give us no header) or an error.
+Default is simplest:

+        Dict.get "X-WP-Total" header |> Maybe.withDefault 0

+      - [ ] Do proper error handling for this and return an error in the `Result`

+    Say the function is

+        type alias Payload = (Entries, Int)

+        expectEntriesAndTotal : (Response String -> Result String Payload) expectEntriesAndTotal response =
+          let
+            total =
+              Dict.get "X-WP-Total" response.header
+              |> Maybe.withDefault 0

+            decodeEntries =
+              Entry.decodeEntry
+                  |> Decode.list
+                  -- |> Decode.map (List.reverse >> Array.fromList)
+                  |> Decode.map Array.fromList

+            entryResult =
+              Json.Decode.decodeString decodeEntries response.body

+          in
+            case entryResult of
+              Ok entires ->
+                Ok (entries, total)

+              err ->
+                err

+    Then we say something like:

+        get postUrl
+            |> withQueryParams [ ( "before", (toUtcIsoString date) ) ]
+            |> withExpect (expectStringResponse expectEntriesAndTotal)
+            |> send message

+  But unlike just pulling out all the entries in the list, we want some additional information now: whether we are at the end or not.
+So the expected type parameter isn't `Expect Entries` (where `Entries` is an array of `Entry`) but something like `Expect (Entries, Bool)` or `(Entries, Int)` where the Int is total number of entries in the current query.
+I the total number of entries is equal to the size of the entry array, we're at the end.

+  - [ ] So the handler for the incoming data is going to have to change to handle the total entries count as well as the entries itself.
+For which there must be somewhere to store it.
+Do we want the total numner of entries or just inforation about whether there are any more before the earliest or after the latest in the current view?

+    Perhaps we subtract the number in the array from the total number of entries, and store it along witht the direction (earlier or later) as the number remaining.
+Then we can show the more button only if that number is greater than zero. (and optionally show some feedback on how many are remaining).

-- [ ] There's probably an error case arising from the fact that when we decide whether to fetch earlier (or later) we only check whether **some** later batch is currently being fetched.
+ -[ ] There's probably an error case arising from the fact that when we decide whether to fetch earlier (or later) we only check whether **some** later batch is currently being fetched.
 But instead we need to check if the batch we're about to fetch is being fetched.
 I think it's the reason for the bug below.

   It is here to sort of de-bounce the requests.
 Since when scrolling down (earlier) we might have several scroll positions where the condition to fetch more is satisfied so if we did a very small scroll within that region we would try and

   - [ ] Now we appear to have a bug where you can scroll quick down past the last `card-height` pixels and arrive at the bottom without being spotted by